-Acute coronary syndrome (ACS) is characterized by acute chest pain due to partial or complete occlusion of a coronary artery that results from an unstable (often ruptured) plaque in the setting of advanced coronary heart disease.
-There are three clinical entities grouped under ACS: unstable angina pectoris (AP), non-ST-segment elevation myocardial infarction (NSTEMI), and ST-segment elevation myocardial infarction (STEMI).
-These conditions are often difficult to distinguish from one another based on clinical symptoms.
-Chest pain typically radiates to the neck, epigastrium, upper back, and/or left arm.
+Acute coronary syndrome (ACS) refers to acute myocardial ischemia and/or infarction due to partial or complete occlusion of a coronary artery.
+There are three clinical entities grouped under ACS: unstable angina pectoris, non-ST-segment elevation myocardial infarction (NSTEMI), and ST-segment elevation myocardial infarction (STEMI).
+These conditions are often difficult to distinguish from one another based on clinical symptoms alone and require ECG and cardiac biomarker measurement to diagnose.
+Typical cardiac chest pain is substernal in nature, often described as a feeling of pressure, and is relieved with rest and/or nitrate use.
+The pain may radiate to the left jaw, neck, epigastrium, upper back, and/or left arm.
 Additionally, autonomic symptoms such as diaphoresis, nausea, and vomiting are common.
-Myocardial infarction can also occur without prior angina pectoris and is often the first manifestation of coronary heart disease (see and ).
-ECG and laboratory tests are important diagnostic tools.
-In contrast to angina pectoris, NSTEMI and STEMI are characterized by the destruction of cardiac muscle tissue, which results in elevated cardiac enzymes in the blood (i.e., troponin T after 3–4 hours).
-Unlike unstable AP and NSTEMI, STEMI results in specific ECG changes (e.g., ST-segment elevation), which help to determine the location and acute stage of the infarct.
-ACS is initially managed with a standard algorithm consisting of blood thinners, analgesics, antiarrhythmic drugs, and O2 administration.
-Further management depends on diagnostic results, which should be quickly evaluated to ensure the best prognosis.
-Cardiac catheterization should be performed as soon as possible in STEMI and electively within (2–72 h) in NSTEMI.
-Other interventions should be carried out as soon as possible ("time is muscle").
-Unstable AP may stabilize, in which case it can be understood as a temporary ischemic event, or may progress to myocardial infarction.
-Regardless, unstable AP should initially be managed in the same way as myocardial infarction, except for fibrinolysis.
-The decision to conduct early catheterization for unstable AP primarily depends on whether the patient's prognosis and whether he/she responds to medical therapy.
+ECG and laboratory tests are important diagnostic tools in the initial evaluation.
+In contrast to angina pectoris, NSTEMI and STEMI are characterized by the destruction of cardiac muscle tissue, which results in elevated cardiac enzymes in the blood (i.e., the elevation of troponin after 3–4 hours).
+Unlike unstable angina and NSTEMI, STEMI results in specific ECG changes (e.g., ST-segment elevation), which can help to determine the location and stage of the infarct.
+The need for revascularization with either fibrinolysis or cardiac catheterization should be evaluated immediately, as revascularization significantly affects the prognosis of patients with myocardial infarction.
+Cardiac catheterization should be performed as soon as possible in STEMI and electively within 2–72 hours in high-risk NSTEMI and/or unstable angina.
+Medical management of ACS includes anticoagulation, analgesics, and antiplatelet agents.
+Complications of ACS include congestive heart failure, papillary muscle rupture, arrhythmias, and sudden cardiac death.
+Subsequent management and secondary prevention of ACS depends on the presence of comorbidities, but most patients should be started on indefinite aspirin and statin therapy.

 - ♂ > ♀ (3:1)